lazywei/psync/README.md

 Project Sync
 =======================

+## Introduction

+#### What

-A simple tool for synchronizing local project (files) to remote server.
+A simple tool based on `rsync` for uploading / synchronizing local project (files) to remote server.

+#### Who
+For people who want to work on a project locally (on your laptop) and sync the files to remote server.
+For example, developing locally and executing remotely.

+#### Why
+`rsync` is flexible and powerful, but flags and options are way too complex for memorizing.

 ## Installation

 ```
-$ pip install psync
+$ pip install project-sync
 ```

+This will install a command line tool `psync`, the usage of which is described below.

 ## Usage